-Central America is small, yet beautiful part of the world.
-With tons of beaches, lush jungles, ancient ruins, and mountains to climb there a ton of places that sure to take your breath away.
+Central America is a small, yet beautiful part of the world.
+With tons of beaches, lush jungles, ancient ruins, and mountains to climb there are a ton of places that sure to take your breath away.

 I recently spent 3 months travelling around Central America and found some particularly gorgeous places that I am going to share with you in this blog.